freginold/trim/README.md

 trim(inputString);
 ```

-If the argument passed in (`inputString`) is not a string, an error message will be output to the console and the unchanged argument will be returned.
+If `inputString` is not a string, an error message will be output to the console and the unchanged argument will be returned.